djwisdom/C-From-the-Ground-Up---A-Project-Based-Approach/README.md

-# C From The Ground Up - A Project-Based Approach
+# C From The Ground Up

 <p align="left">
   <b>A complete, open-source curriculum that teaches you C by building a portfolio of real-world tools and applications from scratch.</b>